If you're planning to take advantage of the relaxed planning permission rules and build a home extension, make sure you follow these tips.

 This allowed me to make informed decisions when faced with a potentially costly dilemma.
 We also took out the market-leading 0% credit card so we could keep our savings in our ISAs for as long as possible, pocketing the interest on the ISA while paying nothing on our debt.

+When it comes to buying products, it's important to stay alert.
 One mistake I made was panicking because the floorboard or bathroom I liked was on sale for a limited time only.
 In fact, it turned out it was discounted pretty permanently in various sales throughout the year.

 Happily, I’d only put down deposits and not paid in full, so I could choose which ‘sale’ price I paid at the point of delivery.
-You just need to make sure you check all the current prices before you pay in full.
-You also have to be on your guard about measurements.
-It might seem obvious, but a mistake here can literally cost you a fortune!

 More on home improvements: